2030 Climate Target

 Germany Adopts Climate Protection Programme 2026 to Close 2030 Emissions Gap

-Germany has adopted the Climate Protection Programme 2026, a 67-measure roadmap designed to close the 25-million-tonne CO2 gap required to meet 2030 national climate targets.
-Businesses should prepare for sector-specific regulatory updates, including revised packaging laws, new industrial electrification subsidies, and stricter GHG quotas in transport.
+Germany has adopted the Climate Protection Programme 2026, a 67-measure roadmap to bridge the 25-million-tonne CO2 gap for 2030 climate targets.
+Businesses should anticipate sector-specific regulatory shifts, including revised packaging laws, industrial electrification subsidies, and stricter greenhouse gas quotas for transport.

 EU Parliament Publishes Study on Climate and Environment Impacts of 2028–2034 MFF Proposals

 The European Parliament has published a strategic assessment of the proposed 2028–2034 EU budget, evaluating its capacity to meet long-term climate and biodiversity objectives.
-Businesses should anticipate stricter environmental performance criteria and enhanced tracking methodologies for EU-funded initiatives, shaping the investment landscape for the next decade.
+Businesses should anticipate stricter environmental performance criteria and enhanced tracking methodologies for EU-funded initiatives, signaling a long-term shift toward more rigorous sustainability-linked financing.

 EU Council Records Malta and Slovakia Statements on Heavy-Duty Vehicle CO₂ Emission Credits Amendment